renpy/renpy/sphinx/source/model.rst

     to the bottom-left corner of the window. u_viewport.pq is the width and height of the viewport.

+``vec2 u_drawable_size``
+    The size of the drawable are of the windows, in pixels, at the resolution the game is running at.
+For example, if a 1280x720 game is scaled up to 1980x1080, this will be (1920, 1080).

 ``sampler2D tex0``, ``sampler2D tex1``, ``sampler2D tex2``
     If textures are available, the corresponding samplers are placed in this variable.